North Richland Hills New Build Homes for Sale

 North Richland Hills New Build FAQs

-Should I get an inspection on a brand-new home in NRH?
+Should I get an inspection on a brand-new home?

 Absolutely.
 Many buyers schedule a pre-drywall inspection (when available) and a final inspection before closing.
-New construction doesn't guarantee perfection—inspections protect your investment and identify issues before warranty begins.
+New construction doesn't guarantee perfection—inspections protect your investment.

 What is a punch list and why does it matter?